 To claim drawback, there are three things an exporter must have:

 Certain documents can help establish this connection.
-For instance, a Certificate of Delivery — a document which chronicles the transfer of imported goods and their corresponding paid duties — is a big step in the direction of proving that you are eligible to receive drawbacks.
+For instance, a Certificate of Delivery — a document which chronicles the transfer of imported goods and their corresponding paid duties — is a big step toward proving that you are eligible to receive drawbacks.
 This document can also show the transfer of drawback products to an exporter.

 Keeping up-to-date paperwork is essential; this is meant to be over a period of several years.
 A business can claim drawback up to 5 years from the original importation, so you might have goods or a piece of equipment that you have for, let’s say, 3 years and decide to destroy it or export it.
 Your paperwork has to be available from the original transaction date so you can show customs that you are in compliance to claim the drawback.

-A general formula for figuring out how much drawback you’re entitled to is the 99 percent rule.
+A general formula for figuring out your duty drawback rate is the 99 percent rule.
 Unless there is a special reason, an exporter gets up to 99 percent of its duties, taxes and fees as a drawback.

-This is the rule of thumb for estimating drawbacks but the CBP will actually make the final determination on what you’re entitled to receive back based on what is submitted.
-A Customs Broker or service provider could help with these estimates if they are hired to file on your behalf.
+This is the rule of thumb for estimating drawbacks, but CBP will actually make the final determination on what you’re entitled to receive back based on what is submitted.
+A duty drawback broker or service provider could help with these estimates if they are hired to file on your behalf.

-Alluded to earlier in the article briefly, in order to file for your drawback, you will need to fill out CBP Form 7553.
-This form signals your intent to export or destroy the merchandise in question and also allows the CBP to determine how much of a drawback you’ll receive.
+In order to file for your drawback, you will need to fill out CBP Form 7553.
+This form signals your intent to export or destroy the merchandise in question and also allows the CBP to determine how much of a duty drawback refund you’ll receive.

 Once you have all your documentation on hand, filling out the actual form should take about 30 minutes.
 But for the potential of recouping thousands of dollars in taxes, the investment of time is undoubtedly worth it.

-There are four drawback offices in the United States where refunds are submitted to: Chicago, Houston, Newark/New York and San Francisco.
-The party filing the claim can make it at any of these four offices regardless of where in the country the initial import arrived.
+There are four drawback offices in the United States where refunds can be submitted: Chicago, Houston, Newark/New York and San Francisco.
+The party filing the claim can make it at any of these four offices, regardless of where in the country the initial import arrived.

-Claims must be filed electronically through the CBP’s Automated Broker Interface, as all filings are done paperlessly now.
+Claims must be filed electronically through the CBP’s Automated Broker Interface, as all filings are done paperlessly.
 The claimant can use a service provider, a licensed customs broker, or self file.
 The duty drawback recovery process is usually much faster when using the services of a duty drawback specialist.

-If for some reason, the process seems daunting or you really don’t have the time to jump through hoops, a Customs Broker might be the best option to help prepare everything for you and can even provide additional services you might need during customs clearance as well.
+If the process seems daunting or if you don’t have the time to jump through hoops, a customs broker will be your best option to help prepare everything.
+Duty drawback brokers can also provide additional services you might need during customs clearance.

-If you decide to self-file, just remember that accuracy is king.
-Obviously, 100 percent accuracy will put your claim through quickly, but certain inaccuracies or multiple mistakes can either delay your drawback or see it be rejected.
+If you decide to self file, just remember that accuracy is king.
+Obviously, 100 percent accuracy will put your claim through quickly, but certain inaccuracies or multiple mistakes can either delay your drawback or result in rejection.

-When you’re ready to finally claim what’s yours and file for customs duty drawback, let USA Customs Clearance take care of the heavy lifting and help you with a import license.
+When you’re finally ready to claim what’s yours and file for customs duty drawback, let USA Customs Clearance take care of the heavy lifting.
 We can save you time and recover your duties by helping you get the appropriate forms located and filled out.
-We also offer fast and efficient customer service to quickly help solve any questions that might arise during drawback filing.
+We also offer fast and efficient customer service to solve any issues that might arise during drawback filing.

-With your record-keeping and our expertise, we can guide you in the process to recover up to 99 percent of your duties, taxes and fees for up to 5 years of exports.
-We offer additional services not provided by other duty drawback companies regarding your business like help with clearing customs, helping you prepare documents, importing intensive care beds and even offering Customs Bonds..
-A customs bond is a requirement for any importation of goods valued at over $2,500.
-Additionally, our full-service approach allows us to even take care of warehousing and transportation of your imported goods.
+With your record keeping and our expertise, we can help you recover up to 99 percent of your duties, taxes and fees for up to five years of exports.
+We offer additional services not provided by other duty drawback companies regarding your business, such as help with clearing customs, preparing documents, and even offering customs bonds.

-USA Customs Clearance can monitor your services and make sure the bond is up to date to avoid delays in shipping.
+USA Customs Clearance can monitor your services and make sure your bond is up-to-date to avoid delays in shipping.
 Connect with us by scheduling a consulting session.
 We’ll make getting your drawback a priority so you have more time to focus on your business.
-If you still have questions about your drawback or what an import/export consultant can do for you, call 855.912.0406 or visit our customs consulting services page today!